Bento challenges – Balancing nutrition with fun

 Check out this link for the original.
 I didn’t follow it exactly, so here’s the best I can guess is my modified version below.
 I mostly just eyed it and tossed in more or less veggies, depending on what I had chopped and in front of me.
 This is definitely best done by chopping everything at once and then splitting amongst bags.

-Freezer Beef Stew in a Bag
+Freezer Beef Stew in a Bag2 small chopped onions

 2 cups sliced carrots